×

 Immersive 3D Design

-Immersive 3D Designing offers the opportunity for an effective design-thinking process.
+Immersive 3D Design offers the opportunity for an effective design-thinking process.
 It allows architects to understand user psychology and behavior for designing better spaces.
+At a beginner level, Immersive 3D Designers can command 3 to 9 lakhs per annum.

 What does an Immersive 3D Designer do?